RetroDECK/ES-DE/THEMES-DEV.md

     - The image will be resized as large as possible so that it fits within this size while maintaining its aspect ratio.
 Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis.
 This property takes precedence over `cropSize` if that has also been defined.
     - Minimum value per axis is `0.001` and maximum value per axis is `3`
 * `cropSize` - type: NORMALIZED_PAIR
     - The image will be resized and cropped to the exact size defined by this property while maintaining its aspect ratio.
-The crop will always be applied centered.
+The crop is always applied centered.
     - Minimum value per axis is `0.001` and maximum value per axis is `3`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.